Ndubuisi-Godcares/Voicera-Edu/README.md

 cohere_api_key = "your-cohere-api-key"
 ```
 Replace "your-cohere-api-key" with your actual API key from Cohere.

-Please not: The API is rate-limited and shouldn't be used for commercial purposes.
+Please not: The API is rate-limited.
 Large document sizes can exceed the rate limit of 10,0000 tokens per minute.

 ---